Utagai/fangirl/README.md

 Upon initial start-up, `fangirl` will request you to visit an OAuth2 page. `fangirl` hosts the callback URL you set in the dashboard, and will get the necessary privileges to execute.
-On the next start-up, `fangirl` will re-use the credentials it got from last time.
+On the next start-up, `fangirl` will re-use the credentials it got from last time (it caches them, see below in the Considerations section -- if this is too insecure for you, you've been warned).

 ## Building
 `fangirl` is just a pure Go program: